triton-inference-server/server/docs/perf_analyzer.md

 ## Benchmarking Triton directly via C API

-By default, Triton inferencing uses http/grpc endpoints to complete requests.
-However this can introduce latency to the system.
-Perf analyzer with C API allows users to benchmark without the request latency of http/grpc.
+Besides using HTTP or gRPC server endpoints to communicate with Triton, perf_analyzer also allows user to benchmark Triton directly using C API.
+HTTP/gRPC endpoints introduces an additional latency in the pipeline which may not be of interest to the user who is using Triton via C API within their application.
+Specifically, this feature is useful to benchmark bare minimum Triton without additional overheads from HTTP/gRPC communication.

 ### Prerequisite
 Pull the Triton SDK and the Inference Server container images on target machine.